quangthangisme/tp/docs/DeveloperGuide.md

     * 2b1.
 TC displays an error message.

       Use case resumes from step 2.
 * 2c.
-The Todo is already completed.
+The todo is already completed.
     * 2c1.
 TC displays an error message.

       Use case ends.